alkhatib93/clinical-pipeline/README.md

 ---

-## 🎯 Variant Confidence Stratification
+## 🎯 Enhanced Variant Confidence Stratification

 The pipeline automatically stratifies variants by confidence level based on VAF and population frequency: